• plumbing heating and air alliance member

 HVAC podcasts are one of the industry’s most untapped marketing channels.
 They present a unique and engaging medium for connecting with future customers.

-Podcasts can be distributed through platforms like Spotify, Apple, and Amazon for easy access to a broad range of listeners, many of whom prefer to consume audio content while driving, working, or exercising.
+Podcasts can be distributed through platforms like Spotify, Apple, and Amazon, making them easily accessible to a broad range of listeners.

 Brainstorming your HVAC podcast starts with defining your target audience and choosing a niche topic within the HVACR industry.